Coelde/Storm-Data-Postgres/README.md

 # Storm-Data-Postgres

-Simple beginner's project to create a database and table in Postgres.
+Simple beginner's project to create a database and table in Postgres using Python and Psycopg2.
 It
-Involves:
+involves:

 - Creating and assigning groups & users.
 - Creating the schema.